|

 7th to 11th February 1950 at the Crane Theatre Liverpool

-A previous trip to “Merrie England” is made in 1946, when, keen to put the
+_files/image007.jpg) A previous trip to “Merrie England” was made by the original Operatic Society in the

-of providing sets and costumes, the Society of the Arts opts to stage the concert
+and costumes, the Society of the Arts opts to stage the concert

 version.
 The Bank of Liverpool and Martins Operatic Society has also